prabby/node-csgo-info/README.md

 - node-csgo

 ##
-- To run the bot, just pass the steamuserid and password as command line parameters to the bot.js script
+- To run the bot, just pass the steamuserid and password as command line parameters to the bot.js script.

   ```node bot.js <username> <password>```
 - To run the bot in batch mode, a text file 'usernames.txt' should contain the usernames and passwords(space separated).Run the getinfo.sh to get the results written in 'output.txt'